jiang18/slemm/README.md

 ## SLEMM (Stochastic-Lanczos-Expedited Mixed Models)
-SLEMM is a software tool for large-scale genomic predictions and genome-wide association studies.
+SLEMM is a software tool for large-scale (up to millions) genomic predictions and genome-wide association studies.

 ## Author and Contact
 [Jicai Jiang](mailto:jjiang26@ncsu.edu)